Contractor installing a full drywall sheet to repair water-damaged wall section after removing damaged drywall

 Drying times vary depending on humidity and compound thickness.
 High indoor humidity slows curing, so maintaining proper humidity levels during repairs improves results.

 Monitoring indoor humidity during repairs can help prevent delayed drying and moisture problems.
-Explore solutions in our Dehumidifiers resource center if humidity remains elevated.
+If humidity stays elevated, see our guide on how to choose and use a dehumidifier effectively.

 Step 7 — Sand and Finish the Repair Area